-FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet K3-DRNG ([AIS20]) with seed entropy at least 112 bits and with strength of mechanism set to high.
+FCS RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet K3-DRNG

+([AIS20]) with seed entropy at least 112 bits.

 Application note: This SFR requires the TOE to generate random numbers used for the authentication protocols as required by FIA\UAU.4.